igor47/blog/_posts/2016-09-19-the-12v-music-manifesto.md

 I don't own my own subwoofer yet, but I had great success driving a friend's [Behringer B1800X](http://amzn.to/2cE7qcx).
 I wouldn't buy this sub for myself, though, because it's a little too large and unwieldy.
-I've been eyeing the [Peavy 118D](http://amzn.to/2cZJdg6) because it's a few pounds less, and it can run in both active and passive mode.
+I've been eyeing the [Peavy 118D](http://amzn.to/2cZJdg6) because it's weighs a few pounds less, and it can run in both active and passive mode.
 I could run it in passive mode off batteries during parties, and use the built-in amp if I wanted to blast bass in my one-bedroom apartment.

 You'll probably want to make up your own mind on which speakers to buy.